Code-Institute-Submissions/CE-MS2/README.md

 ## UX

- The purpose of the site is to provide users with an online experience that focuses primarily providing users with the option of meeting new people through a voluntary sign up system.
-Users who sign up will be notified of other users in their area for meetups.
-My design is inspired by a minimalistic dark colour palette that encompasses the lifestyle associated with skateboarders around the globe.
+ The purpose of the site is to provide users with an online experience that focuses on testing users cognitive skills by putting them through a series of 3 simple games constructed using HTML5, CSS & Javascript.
+The site was built with minimalism in mind and features kept to a minimum in order to avoid distraction and unnecessary clutter.
+The user can focus solely on the functionality & problem solving prompts that the three games offer.

 ## Wireframes